xavibenjamin/brightlycolored.org/_posts/2017-10-23-lavar-ball-fires-back-at-patrick-beverley-after-los-angeles-lakers-season-opener.markdown

 But let's be real here.
 This isn't about Lonzo Ball.
 This is about LaVar Ball.
 LaVar is a moron who cowardly talks trash on behalf of his son.
 Many players are now gunning for Lonzo because of the idiotic comments of his father.
 Why would a father do this to his son?
 Why would he write checks that Lonzo shouldn't be expected to cash?

 Yes, LaVar Ball undoubtedly created a lot of hype around his son and they got what they wanted—being picked by the Lakers—but now it's time to shut up and let the kid play.
 He's a great player and is only going to get better.
-Let his stats speak for the themselves, and if anyone's going to talk trash, let it be Lonzo.
+Let the numbers speak for themselves, and if anyone's going to talk trash, let it be Lonzo.